Haitian Vodou: Spirit possession

 The chwal adopts the behavior of the possessing lwa; their performance can be very theatrical.
 Those believing themselves possessed by the serpent Danbala, for instance, often slither on the floor, dart out their tongue, and climb the posts of the peristil.
 Those possessed by Zaka, lwa of agriculture, will dress as a peasant in a straw hat with a clay pipe and will often speak in a rustic accent.
 The chwal will often join in with the dances, eat or drink.
 Sometimes the lwa, through the chwal, will engage in financial transactions with members of the congregation, for instance by selling them food that has been given as an offering or lending them money.

 Possession facilitates direct communication between Vodouists and the lwa; through the chwal, the lwa communicates with their devotees, offering counsel, chastisement, blessings, warnings about the future, and healing.
 Lwa possession has a healing function, with the possessed individual expected to reveal possible cures to the ailments of those assembled.
 Clothing that the chwal touches is regarded as bringing luck.
 The lwa may also offer advice to the individual they are possessing; because the latter is not believed to retain any memory of the events, it is expected that other members of the congregation will pass along the lwa's message.
 In some instances, practitioners have reported being possessed at other times of ordinary life, such as when someone is in the middle of the market, or when they are asleep.

-Divination
+Divination and healing

 A common form of divination employed by oungan and manbo is to invoke a lwa into a pitcher, where it will then be asked questions.
 Other forms of divination used by Vodouists include the casting of shells, cartomancy, studying leaves, coffee grounds or cinders in a glass, or looking into a candle flame.
 A form of divination associated especially with Petwo lwa is the use of a gembo shell, sometimes with a mirror attached to one side and affixed at both ends to string.
 The string is twirled and the directions of the shell used to interpret the responses of the lwa.